MateoG404/ObsidianCS/ObsidianCS/Software Dev/Backend/QA.md

 ## Testing

-In [[Software Development]] testing is a process to test if the software meets performance and usability requeriments
+In [[Software Development]] testing is a process to test if the software meets [[Performance]] and usability requeriments

-There are two types of testing : Manueal and Automated
+There are two types of testing: Manual and Automated